Carl Cohen (philosopher): Racial preference issues

 In 1996, Cohen made public information he had gathered using the State of Michigan's Freedom of Information Act (FOIA) about the substantial weight of racial factors in the University of Michigan undergraduate admissions office use of a "grid system".
 Jennifer Gratz and Patrick Hamacher sued the University based on this data.
 Barbara Grutter, in a separate proceeding, sued the Law School of the University of Michigan relying on additional data also revealed by Cohen's FOIA inquiry.
 While the U-M changed its "grid system" to a "point system" the following year, it argued that both mechanical systems were identical in outcome and that the point system, which became more famous, was designed merely to be easier to understand.
-The system that Cohen made public was ruled unconstitutional by the U. S. Supreme Court [in Gratz v.
-Bollinger, 2003] as a "mechanical system," although in a separate ruling concerning the U-M Law School [Grutter v.
-Bollinger, 2003], the limited use of non-mechanical preferences was allowed.
+The system that Cohen made public was ruled unconstitutional by the U. S. Supreme Court in Gratz v.
+Bollinger, as a "mechanical system," although in a separate ruling, Grutter v.
+Bollinger, concerning the U-M Law School, the limited use of non-mechanical preferences was allowed.

 Following the U.S. Supreme Court's rulings on June 23, 2003, Cohen, Gratz, Grutter, and others were among those who invited Ward Connerly to Michigan, where he appeared in a July 8, 2003, speech on the Michigan campus announcing the formation of the Michigan Civil Rights Initiative (MCRI), to forbid preference by race or nationality in the state.
 This became Proposition 2 (06-2) in Michigan, appearing on the November 8, 2006, ballot.
 Cohen was a leading spokesperson for Proposition 2 in a heated electoral campaign.
 Proposition 2 passed by a 58%–42% margin.
 As a result of Cohen's involvement in the issue, he has appeared on numerous panels and in media reports on racial preferences since the mid-1990s.